ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ## Mocking Functions

-Ballerina test framework provides the capability to mock a function.
+The Ballerina test framework provides the capability to mock a function.
 Using the mocking feature, you can easily mock a function in a module that you are testing or a function of an imported module.
 This feature will help you to test your Ballerina code independently from other modules and functions.

 ### Mocking an imported function